madcitymultimedia/wpseo-woocommerce/README.md

 Other:

-* Sets the minimum required version of Yoast SEO to 19.6.1.
 * Sets the minimum required Yoast SEO version to 19.7.
 * Sets the minimum supported WordPress version to 5.9.